E. Allen Emerson: Early life and education

-Emerson was born in Dallas, Texas.
-His early experiences with computing included exposure to BASIC, Fortran, and ALGOL 60 on the Dartmouth Time Sharing System and Burroughs large systems computers.
+Emerson was born in Dallas, Texas, on June 2, 1954.
+His early experiences with computing included exposure to BASIC, Fortran, and ALGOL 60 on the Dartmouth Time-Sharing System and Burroughs large systems computers.

 He went on to receive a Bachelor of Science degree in mathematics from the University of Texas at Austin in 1976 and a Doctor of Philosophy degree in applied mathematics at Harvard University in 1981.

 Career

 In the early 1980s, Emerson and his PhD advisor, Edmund M. Clarke, developed techniques for verifying a finite-state system against a formal specification.
 They coined the term model checking for the concept, which was independently studied by Joseph Sifakis in Europe.
-This sense of the word model matches the usage from model theory in mathematical logic: the system is called a model of the specification.

 Emerson's work on model checking included early and influential temporal logics for describing specifications, and techniques for reducing state space explosion.

+Emerson joined the department of computer science at the University of Texas at Austin shortly after his graduation in 1981.
+He taught at the university for 35 years.

+Emerson retired in 2016 from UT Austin.
+He held the title of Regents Chair Emeritus.

 Awards

-In 2007, Emerson, Clarke, and Sifakis won the Turing award.
+In 2007, Emerson, Clarke, and Sifakis won the Turing Award.
 The citation reads: